-If leveraging a vendor to manage your backup processes, always choose a PACS vendor that backs up data in a nonproprietary, standard Digital Imaging and Communications in Medicine (DICOM) format and be sure to migrate any existing data into a format that you know will always be accessible.
+If a PACs vendor is managing your backup processes, always choose one that backs up data in a nonproprietary, standard Digital Imaging and Communications in Medicine (DICOM) format.
+Make sure you migrate any existing data into a DICOM format that you know will always be accessible.

 5. Is Your Backup Media Sustainable?

-In addition to considering the file formats used for your backups, you also need to think carefully about the physical media you plan to use.
+In addition to considering the file formats used for your backups, you need to think carefully about the physical media you plan to use.
 Tapes, for instance, can break down in long-term storage.
-Others types of storage like CDs may require devices to read them which might not be available on the equipment used in the future.
-Be aware that you might run into problems if the media you are using becomes obsolete in the future.
+Other types of storage like CDs may require devices to read them which might not be available on the equipment used in the future.
+You might run into problems if the media you are using becomes obsolete in the future.
 CDs and DVDs also have a relatively small maximum storage capacity, making them cumbersome and even unusable for backups of large studies, such as with digital breast tomosynthesis (DBT).

 Other backup storage options might include the use of a RAID array or an offsite PACS.
 The issue in these cases is that you will need to continually be conscious of the maintenance and costs associated with managing physical hardware.
 For instance, hard drives only have an average useful life of four years and will need to be replaced multiple times over the life of the data.

-If you decide you want to focus your efforts on your business and leave data management to someone else, incorporating a cloud PACS into your data management process will ensure you don't have to worry about continual hardware purchases and maintenance or dealing with technological obsolescence.
+If you decide you want to focus your efforts on your business and leave data management to someone else, consider incorporating a cloud PACS into your data management process.
+Using the cloud ensures you don't have to worry about continual hardware purchases, maintenance, data transfer, or technological obsolescence.

 6. What Laws Govern Data Retention in Your Jurisdiction?

-Do you know how long you are legally required to keep your medical imaging studies?
+How long you are legally required to keep your medical imaging studies?
 This question can be complicated, as every jurisdiction has its own requirements.
-That said, many regions require you retain your medical images for five to seven years, with certain cases requiring studies be kept for over 20 years, such as in the case of minors.
+That said, many regions require you to retain your medical images for five to seven years, with certain cases requiring studies to be kept for over 20 years, such as in the case of minors.

-As there could be legal implications in the event of a data loss, it is crucial to make sure you have an effective data backup process in place that protects you against disaster and legal ramifications.
-Making sure your data is stored in an offsite location or in the cloud can help ensure that it is safe and available over the regulated duration of time.
+A data loss could have significant legal implications.
+It is crucial to make sure you have a data backup process that protects you, your doctors, and your specialists. from potential legal ramifications.
+Storying your data in an offsite location or in the cloud can ensure that it is safe and available over the regulated duration of time.

 Many practices even incorporate cloud vendors just to be their custodian of records for their historical data so they don't have to worry about managing it for regulatory purposes to remain compliant.